Don't Go Breaking My Heart: All-time charts

-Sales and certifications
+Certifications and sales

 Elton John and RuPaul version

-In 1994, Elton John and American drag queen, actor, model, singer, songwriter, and television personality RuPaul released the song as a duet.
-It was produced by Giorgio Moroder and released as the third single from John's first collaboration album, Duets (1993).
-The song reached number three on the US Billboard Dance Club Songs chart.
+In 1994, Elton John and American drag queen RuPaul released the song as a duet.
+It was produced by Giorgio Moroder and released on 14 February 1994, by Rocket and MCA Records, as the third single from John's first collaboration album, Duets (1993).

+The song reached number three on the US Billboard Dance Club Play chart.
 In Europe, it peaked at number-one in Iceland and within the top 10 in Portugal and the UK, the top 20 in Denmark, Ireland and Italy, and the top 30 in Austria, France and Switzerland.
 On the Eurochart Hot 100, "Don't Go Breaking My Heart" peaked at number 18 in March 1994.
 Outside Europe, the song reached number 39 in New Zealand, number 45 in Australia, and number 92 on the Billboard Hot 100 in the US.

 Critical reception

 AllMusic editor Stephen Thomas Erlewine described the song as a "kitschy number".
-Larry Flick from Billboard wrote that John recreates his classic Kiki Dee duet with "the world's favorite drag queen.
+Larry Flick from Billboard magazine wrote that John recreates his classic Kiki Dee duet with "the world's favorite drag queen.
 Revamped quasi-rave/hi-NRG version of the track is way stronger than the less-than-pleasing mix on John's current collection, rendering it a formidable contender for action on both dancefloors and radio.
 Oodles of good fun."
 Dave Sholin from the Gavin Report commented, "Thanks to producer Giorgio Moroder, there's a few more beats per minute, as well as a hilarious video, and a super performance of a great tune."

-Alan Jones from Music Week gave it four out of five, calling it "somewhat soulessly produced" and a "smash-bound but tacky remake".
+Alan Jones from Music Week gave it a score of four out of five, calling it "somewhat soulessly produced" and a "smash-bound but tacky remake".
 John Kilgo from The Network Forty stated that this remake of the previous number-one smash "is for real..."
 Sam Wood from Philadelphia Inquirer viewed it as "a campy techno remake" of John's 1977 hit.
 Tom Doyle from Smash Hits gave it one out of five, saying that the music "sounds like it was done with the help of a Gameboy running low on batteries".
 Charles Aaron from Spin wrote, "If I'd known he was gearing up for world domination, I never would've given Ru so much guff for his café au lait complexion, blond ambition, and cosmetic tinkering.
 Keep those techno bon mots coming.
 Star booty forever."

 Music video

-A music video was produced to promote the single, featuring Elton John and RuPaul, directed by Randy Barbota.
-The video was later published on John's official YouTube channel in December 2016, and had generated more than three million views as of January 2023.
+A music video was produced to promote the single, featuring Elton John and RuPaul, directed by Randy Barbato.